-- About 3.1 million spouses, former spouses and dependent children of retirees.
+- Almost 3 million spouses, former spouses and dependent children of retirees.

 - More than 5.9 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.

 - Disabled persons of all ages and their spouses and children.
-Social Security Disability Insurance (SSDI) goes to more than 8.3 million disabled workers and about 1.6 million members of their families.
+Social Security Disability Insurance (SSDI) goes to 8.1 million disabled workers and more than 1.4 million members of their families.

-- 64.7 million people are drawing retirement, disability, family or survivor benefits from Social Security, totaling $89.9 billion a month.
+- Some 65 million people are drawing retirement, disability, family or survivor benefits from Social Security, totaling more than $93 billion a month.

-- 6.4 percent of those beneficiaries are children.
+- More than 4 million of those beneficiaries are children.
 Social Security pays more benefits to children than any other program of the federal government.